xchopin/OpenLRW-scripts/README.md

    <img src="https://scrutinizer-ci.com/g/xchopin/OpenLRW-scripts/badges/quality-score.png?b=master" alt="code quality score">
 </p>

-> OpenLRW scripts is a repository of different scripts used at [University of Lorraine](https://en.wikipedia.org/wiki/University_of_Lorraine) to populate the collections of the Apereo OpenLRW API. <br>
+**This is a repository of different scripts used at [University of Lorraine](https://en.wikipedia.org/wiki/University_of_Lorraine) to populate the collections of the OpenLRW API.
+<br> <br>
-All these scripts are open-source so feel free to use them!
+All these scripts are open-source, so feel free to edit/use them!**

 ## I. Requirements